samanthamoss87/Project-1/README.md

 - I want to be able to contact the consultancy company with direct open-ended questions.
 - I would want an understanding of the company background and experience in all areas.
 - I want to be able to review the site and get the detail I need easily without reading huge amount of text.
-- Where I want to, i want to be able to get more detail on the specific areas i am interested.
+- Where I want to, I want to be able to get more detail on the specific areas I am interested.
-- As a company I want to be able to the site where ever i am in on any form device and get a easy fluent way to navigate, find the information easy and have high-lighted points as my time is sparse.
+- As a company I want to be able to the site wherever I am in on any form device and get an easy fluent way to navigate, find the information easy and have high-lighted points as my time is sparse.
 - I would like clear calls for action on the basis their services are of interest to my business

 # Design